-ANNEX 1 TO RESOLUTION 49 (Rev.WRC-15)
+ANNEX 1 TO RESOLUTION 49 (Rev.WRC-19)

-1 Any satellite network or satellite system of the fixed-satellite service, mobile-satellite service or broadcasting-satellite service with frequency assignments that are subject to coordination under Nos.
+1 Any satellite network or satellite system of the fixed-satellite service, mobile-satellite service or broadcasting-satellite service with frequency assignments that are subject to Section I of Article 9, or to coordination under Nos.
 9.7, 9.11, 9.12, 9.12A and 9.13 and Resolution 33 (Rev.WRC-03)* shall be subject to these procedures.

 2 Any request for modifications of the Region 2 Plan under the relevant provisions of Article 4 of Appendices 30 and 30A that involve the addition of new frequencies or orbit positions or for modifications of the Region 2 Plan under the relevant provisions of Article 4 of Appendices 30 and 30A that extend the service area to another country or countries in addition to the existing service area or request for additional uses in Regions 1 and 3 under the relevant provisions of Article 4 of Appendices 30 and 30A shall be subject to these procedures.